Wildwood through the Years

 1972

 The first crematory in Lycoming County was built at Wildwood Cemetery in 1972.
 Our staff have performed tens of thousands of cremations since then.
+With two retorts on site and five total, we service over a dozen funeral homes.
 Our staff is CANA and NFDA certified, and our crematory can be visited upon request.

 Alternative Interments